Is ‘Hospital Pricing’ Truly Transparent?

 It’s less clear what should actually be revealed.

-A new federal rule, finalized in August of 2018, requires hospitals to post a list of their retail prices for standard procedures online, and to update that list once a year.
+A new federal rule, finalized in August of 2018, requires hospitals to post a list of their retail prices for standard procedures online.
+And they have to update that list once a year.
 It’s designed to increase transparency about the cost of patient care—and possibly to encourage hospitals to price more competitively.

 This isn’t the first time that the Centers for Medicare and Medicaid Services (CMS) has tried to make pricing more transparent.
 Hospitals were already required to make a list of standard charges available on request.
 What’s changed is that the list—often called a “chargemaster”—now has to be posted on the Internet in machine-readable format.
 The idea is that patients can gather information and do their own price shopping.